Blog / Agents vs. RPA

 Computer use agents take screenshots, interpret them visually, and decide what to do next based on the goal they’ve been given.
 An agent doesn’t click at coordinate (540, 320).
 It clicks the button labeled “Approve” — wherever it is — because it understands what it’s looking for semantically.

-Factor RPA Computer use agents
+Factor RPA Computer Use Agents

 UI change resilience Breaks — requires manual fixes Adapts automatically